elizabeth-poggie/elizabeth-poggie/_content/notes/18-W24-intro-to-programming.md

     public static void bubbleSort(int[] nums)
     {
         int n = nums.Length;
-        for (int i = 0; i < n - 1; i++)
+        // the max amount of potential array passes that are needed is the length of the array for (int i = 0; i < n - 1; i++)
         {
-            for (int j = 0; j < n - i - 1; j++)
+            // step through each element of the array, swapping 2 elements at a time if needed for (int j = 0; j < n - i - 1; j++)
             {
-                if (nums[j] > nums[j + 1])
+                // if a swap is needed, swap it if (nums[j] > nums[j + 1])
                 {
                     int temp = nums[j];